homebridge/homebridge/README.md

+# IMPORTANT

+Homebridge has recently spun off its included accessories into a new module [homebridge-legacy-plugins](https://github.com/nfarina/homebridge-legacy-plugins).
+Please do not open any issues related to specific devices in this repository; go there instead.

 # Homebridge

 Homebridge is a lightweight NodeJS server you can run on your home network that emulates the iOS HomeKit API.
 It supports Plugins, which are community-contributed modules that provide a basic bridge from HomeKit to various 3rd-party APIs provided by manufacturers of "smart home" devices.